 Get this when you book through us:

-Two jars of marmalade or jam and a glass of prosecco each; guests in the Infinity Room or higher get fruit, a bottle of prosecco and a massage
+A bottle of prosecco; guests in the Infinity Room or higher also get fruit and a massage

 Rates include a Mediterranean buffet breakfast.